brockwhittaker/routing.js/README.md

 });
 ```

 We can also remove nodes dependent on object qualifiers using the `filter` function.
 Let's say for example a user "anon" just got banned from the server and you want to remove all his messages from the view along with the associated data.
 No problem.
+Just filter the data to reject any index where the username property is equal to "anon".

 ```javascript
 route.controller(function ($scope, $data, view) {